Polybutene has a superior compatibility in rubber formulations

-KEMAT polybutene can be used as an adhesive (plasticiser) for vulcanised elastomers containing both natural and synthetic rubbers.
+KEMAT polybutene can be used as an adhesive (plasticiser) for vulcanised elastomers containing both natural and synthetic rubbers for many rubber parts.
 PIB enhances performance when compared to mineral and process oils.
 It offers good plasticity and adhesion even when small amounts of polybutene are used.
 When used in rubber compound, polybutene will improve tensile strength, elongation and low temperature flexural properties.

 In polypropylene/ethylene-propylene elastomer blends, polybutene modifiers give flexible compounds with good impact strength and processability.
 Applications: flexible automotive components; replacement of plasticized PVC in toys, sporting goods and tools.